Rivian

-Rivian Automotive, Inc., formerly known as Mainstream Motors and then Avera Automotive, is an American electric vehicle manufacturer and automotive technology company founded in 2009.
-Rivian is building an electric sport utility vehicle (SUV) and pickup truck on a "skateboard" platform that can support future vehicles or be adopted by other companies.
-An electric delivery van is also being built as part of a partnership with Amazon.
+Rivian Automotive, Inc., is an American electric vehicle manufacturer and automotive technology company founded in 2009.
+Rivian produces an electric sport utility vehicle (SUV), a pickup truck on a "skateboard" platform that can support future vehicles or be adopted by other companies, and an electric delivery van, the Rivian EDV.
 Rivian started deliveries of its R1T pickup truck in late 2021.
-The company plans to build an exclusive charging network in the United States and Canada by the end of 2023.
+The company planned to build an exclusive charging network in the United States and Canada by the end of 2023.